bickybee/sketchbook/README.md

 ﻿# sketchbook
 Main project is in "gamesketching", run paint.pde as a Processing sketch.
-Unfortunately, Processing is really finicky with structuring project hierarchies, so pls don't mind the mess.
-Hoping to pick this up where I left off some time soon, with web technologies instead! :-)

 Current state of affairs is the following, UI is bleh/temporary and pretty much for debugging!